Skip to content

 3. Check compiler-specific logs in the output folder

-4. Enable debug logging:
+4. Enable debug logging from the host application.

 Configuration Errors